Skip to content

 2. Mount the host folder to the application log folder inside the container:

-1. Create a folder for logs and ensure the group is root and group members have write & execute permissions over the created folder:
+1. Create a folder for logs and ensure the group is root and group members have the write and execute permissions over the created folder:

 mkdir ~/faceapi-logs